-European Cup Semi-Final Leinster versus Northampton
+European Cup Semi-Final Leinster 20 Northampton 17 F/T

 Leinster have been there before and have not always been at their best in such a high stakes match.
 They want that fifth star so badly that they can become inhibited, playing safe, while their opponents feel free to cut loose.
 But despite having three relative newcomers, this Leinster squad has experience running deep.
 Osborne, Frawley, and McCarthy may be relatively new kids on the block, but they have shown a maturity and speed of development beyond their years.
 So much so, that Ryan, Ringrose, and Keenan have hardly been missed.
 The one weakness in the squad for Northampton to exploit is possibly Ala’alatoa on the bench, but he generally does ok against all but the strongest scrums.

 The wide-open spaces of the bigger pitch and in goal area at Croke Park will put the Leinster/Nienaber rush defence to a severe test and put a premium on kicks into space.
 In players like Fin Smith, Northampton have the skill to exploit that space and the pace of Ramm, Freeman, and Hendy on the kick chase.
 I expect a more battle-hardened Northampton to start well, and my only question mark is whether they can last the pace when Leinster really start to turn it on.
-It should be a great match.
+There are some intriguing matchups – Ryan Baird against Courtney Lawes, Jamieson Gibson Park against Alex Mitchell, Ross Byrne against Fin Smith, and Jamie Osborne and Robbie Henshaw against Fraser Dingwall and Tommy Freeman, to name just a few.
+It should be a great match, on a great occasion in an iconic stadium.

 LEINSTER: Ciarán Frawley; Jordan Larmour, Robbie Henshaw, Jamie Osborne, James Lowe; Ross Byrne, Jamison Gibson-Park; Andrew Porter, Dan Sheehan, Tadhg Furlong; Ross Molony, Joe McCarthy, Ryan Baird, Josh van der Flier, Caelan Doris (Capt).